MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/wubr-troubleshooting-device-config-using-script.md

 This file records appraiser (sometimes referred to as Device Appraiser or Microsoft Compatibility Appraiser) information.
 Appraiser is the Windows component that corresponds to the compatibility updates.
 It assesses the apps and drivers on the device for compatibility with the latest version of Windows.
 Appraiser depends on the following files:

 - *%windir%\System32\appraiser.dll*.
-The file version must be 10.0.17763 or higher.
+The file version must be 10.0.17763 or later.
 - *%windir%\System32\CompatTelRunner.exe*.
 If the file doesn't exist, make sure that all compatibility updates are installed on the device.

 #### RegDataCollection.txt

 This file records the DataCollection settings.
-This data represents the current telemetry configuration of the device, as per applied policies.
+This data represents the current telemetry configuration of the device, per applied policies.

 You can use this data to verify that the appropriate values are applied to transmit diagnostic data to Microsoft.
 This data resembles the following excerpt: